First time visiting Crystal Nugs?

 She also worries about her clients who don’t drive and would somehow have to get to a dispensary.

 “More so it hurts the consumers who rely on cannabis products.
 There are a lot of elderly that call us every week,” she said.

 Two of the cities in the lawsuit are Ceres and Dixon.
 We spoke to city managers from both towns who call state-run delivery a “fatal flaw” for cannabis control.

 “That’s not really the real local control we were looking for, and promised, with prop 64,” said Dixon City Manager Jim Lindley.

 Ceres has two dispensaries, Dixon has one.
 Those businesses have local permits, but also relationships with leaders and law enforcement.
 These city managers say delivery drivers do not.

 “With a delivery, we have no idea who is doing the delivery.
 How is that person vetted?
 Who is the actual person doing the delivery?
 We’re not opposed to the delivery service at all.
 We just think the delivery service needs to be regulated like the rest of the industry,” said Toby Wells, Ceres City Manager.

 The lawsuit was served to the Bureau of Cannabis Control on Tuesday.
 Leaders with the state-run organization said the public voted clearly for statewide delivery in 2016.
 Unless a Judge halts these services while the case is pending, drivers can continue to deliver.

-California has too many marijuana farms — growing too much product — and if nothing is done it will devastate the industry, according to a 2019 cannabis harvest projection.
+California has too many marijuana farms, see the full list on Observer — growing too much product — according to a 2019 cannabis harvest projection.